elonen/clapshot/doc/sysadmin-guide.md

 Clapshot server itself contains no authentication code.
 Instead, it trusts HTTP server (reverse proxy) to take care of that and to pass authenticated user ID and username in request headers.
-This is exactly what the htwicket demo above does, too:
+This is exactly what the HTWicket demo above does, too:

  - `X-Remote-User-Id` / `X_Remote_User_Id` / `HTTP_X_REMOTE_USER_ID` – Authenticated user's ID (e.g. "alice.brown")